JRWynneIII/goestuner/README.md

 The `goestuner` config file uses the [HashiCorp Configuration Language](https://hcl.readthedocs.io/en/latest/language_design.html) DSL.
 Included as `config.hcl`, the example configuration file should be enough to get you started.
 Most values will never need to be changed, except for the `radio {}` block.
 This contains the configuration that is used to tell SoapySDR which radio to use.
 Included in the config file is an example for an RTL-SDR dongle, and one for accessing an SDR over `rtl_tcp`.

+Additionally, `goestuner` has the ability to read configuration from environment variables.
+The same example configuration as is set in `config.hcl` is replicated in `config.sh`.
+Simply modify this file and run `source /path/to/config.sh ; goestuner tune` to utilize this feature

 #### Radio
 For example, if you have an RTL-SDR connected directly via USB, your `radio {}` block should look something like this:
 ```